Kodeworks/rust-nannou-workshop/part1/README.md

 </details>
 <br/>
-🎉 You have more insight into placing rectangles, using the `nannou::geom::Rect` API.
+🎉 You have more insight into placing rectangles, using the <code>nannou::geom::Rect</code> API.

 🎉 You have seen `Rect`'s from different namespaces doing what each of them do best.